If you thought photo manipulation and fake news were modern phenomena, think again.

 Except it can’t be Mozart.

-At the time of the wedding, which was a couple of years before van Meytens completed the paintings, the young Mozart was actually a relatively-unknown four-year-old boy living in Salzburg.
+At the time of the wedding, which took place a couple of years before van Meytens completed the paintings, the young Mozart was still a relatively unknown four-year-old boy living in Salzburg.

 By the time the paintings neared completion, Mozart had achieved considerable fame in Vienna and at court.
 So much so that historians suspect it was deemed necessary to include him in the audience.